Last Updated February 12th, 2023 at 05:21 pm by Lisa

 Food historians give credit to Executive Chef Philip Roemer of the Palace Hotel in San Francisco California, who invented Green Goddess Salad Dressing in 1923 to honor actor George Arliss, who was staying in the hotel while he starred in a play called “The Green Goddess.”

-It’s believed that Chef Roemer’s Green Goddess salad dressing was created after sauce verte au pain by a French Chef to Louis XIII.
-Today, sauce verte has a mayonnaise base, with herbs like tarragon, parsley, and sage.
+It is widely believed, that Chef Roemer’s Green Goddess salad dressing was created after sauce verte au pain by a French Chef to Louis XIII.
+Today, Sauce Verte has a mayonnaise base, with herbs like tarragon, parsley, and sage.

 Mom had many family friends who were cookbook authors, cooking instructors, appliance demonstration experts, and food stylists.
 From an early age, food, cooking, and entertaining were a big part of my life.

-- Drizzle on grilled, fried, or roasted shrimp.
+- Drizzle it as a Green Goddess Sauce onto grilled, fried, or roasted shrimp!

 - Serve with steamed artichokes.